 Just before the event known as the curse of Ham, God did wipe out all of mankind, except for Noah’s family, in a flood.
 God immediately issued a chilling warning to those who survived the flood: “Whoever sheds the blood of man, by man shall his blood be shed, for God made man in his own image” (Genesis 9:6).
 God clearly harbours no illusions about the righteousness of mankind despite the awful punishment that he had just meted out!
 Even though God almost completely wiped out mankind in the flood, he had no doubt that they would sin again—and soon!

-Whether you are of the line of Shem, Ham or Japeth there is no distinction; all fall short of the glory of God
+Whether you are of the line of Shem, Ham or Japeth there is no distinction; all fall short of the glory of God.

 The New Testament does not alter this message one bit.
 When quoting Psalm 14 Paul says, “there is no distinction: for all have sinned and fall short of the glory of God” (Romans 3:22-23).
 Whether you are of the line of Shem, Ham or Japeth there is no distinction; all fall short of the glory of God.

-Awe-Inspiring Grace instead of the Curse of Ham
+Awe-Inspiring Grace, Not The Curse of Ham

 And yet incomprehensibly God shows an unwavering commitment to the people of the earth.
 He chose not to wipe out the entire human race in the flood.
 He chose to reiterate his command to “be fruitful and multiply” (Genesis 9:1), and he chose to make a covenant with Noah and his offspring (Genesis 9:9).